phenopackets/phenopacket-schema/docs/protobuf.rst

 The following exercise is not necessary to use phenopackets-schema, but is intended to build intuition for how protobuf works.
 We first need to install protobuf.
 We show one simple way of installing protobuf on a linux system in the following.

 1. Download the source code from the `protobuf GitHub page <https://github.com/protocolbuffers/protobuf>`_.
-Most users should down load the latest tar.gz archive from the Release page.
+Most users should download the latest tar.gz archive from the Release page.
 Extract the code.

 2. Install the code as follows (to do so, you will need the packages autoconf, automake, libtool, curl, make, g++, unzip).